shurik179/yozh/docs/quickstart/examples.rst

 number of examples, which can be found in `examples` folder of the Yozh library you had downloaded previously.
 Try opening and running them to see what the robot can do.

- Below is the list of provided examples (as of Jan 8, 2022):
+ Below is the list of provided examples (as of Nov 1, 2023):

 * `basic_test.py` - basic test of robot operation, including OLED display, LEDs, and buttons
 * `motor_test.py` - testing basic operation of motors and encoders